Logo

 In 2002, Marsha Blackburn ran in the Republican primary for this congressional seat.

-Marsha Blackburn was the fourth woman elected to Congress from Tennessee, and the first not to succeed a husband.
+Marsha Blackburn was the fourth woman elected to Congress from Tennessee, and the first woman elected to Congress from Tennessee who did not succeed her husband.

 In November 2007, Marsha Blackburn unsuccessfully ran for Republican conference chair.